RRFayad/Shadcn/README.md

 - We installed the form component, which also installed React-hook-form and zod

 - For the form, we have some steps:

   1. Create our form schema with zod;

   ```javascript
   const formSchema = z.object({
     email: z.string().email(),
     password: z.string(),
   });
   ```

-  2. Define the Form - hokking it up with the zod resolver
+  2. Define the Form - hooking it up with the zod resolver

   ```javascript
   const form =
     useForm <